dmeeco/fernfolio-11ty-template/src/projects/vue-component.md

 title: Empowering a world of green solutions
 emoji: ❂
 date: 2025-05-20T05:36:26.982Z
-summary: Earthpact transformed a static database into a dynamic platform, connecting users with sustainable solutions.
-It introduced user accounts, wishlists, and automated matchmaking, significantly boosting engagement and sign-ups.
+summary: Earthpact transformed a static database into a vibrant platform, empowering individuals and organizations to connect with sustainable solutions.
+By fostering dynamic connections and automating matchmaking, it ignited collaboration, significantly boosting engagement and accelerating collective impact.
-metaDescription: Earthpact transformed a static database into a dynamic platform, connecting users with sustainable solutions.
-It introduced user accounts, wishlists, and automated matchmaking, significantly boosting engagement and sign-ups.
+metaDescription: Earthpact transformed a static database into a vibrant platform, empowering individuals and organizations to connect with sustainable solutions.
+By fostering dynamic connections and automating matchmaking, it ignited collaboration, significantly boosting engagement and accelerating collective impact.
 tags:
   - Online Portal
   - Research